-When the user generates scenarios, the mathematical heavy lifting is done in a process that sits alongside Excel that we somewhat-anachronistically call the inference engine.
+When a user generates scenarios, the mathematical heavy lifting is done in a process that sits alongside Excel that we somewhat-anachronistically call the inference engine.
 If ever the inference engine runs into a bug, it may shut down and stop responding to user requests to generate scenarios.
 This should only happen if the user has attempted a task that is too large for the memory of the host computer to handle (i.e. features too many cells and too many scenarios).
 If the engine has crashed, when the user attempts to press the 'Run' button, a message will pop up saying "Invrea's external inference process is not responding.
 Try restarting it using the Task Manager."

 In this case, the fix is simple.
 Bring up the Windows task manager with CTRL-ALT-DELETE.
 Press "More Details", and go to the "Services" tab.
 You should see Invrea's inference engine in this list, under the name "InvreaExtEngineWrapperV1".
-To restart the inference server, simply right-click this service and press "Restart", or else right-click it and press "Stop" and then "Start".
-This will take a little while - probably just a few seconds, but depending on your computer, maybe as much as 30 seconds.
+To restart the inference server, simply right-click this service and press "Restart", or right-click it and press "Stop" and then "Start".
+Restarting the service will take a little while - probably just a few seconds, but depending on your computer, maybe as much as 30 seconds.
 After that, you should be able to generate scenarios again.

 If you find a bug that is not fixed either by restarting Excel or by restarting the inference engine, please use the bug-reporting software (see here) to make us aware of it.